reritom/Flask-PyMongo-Unittest-Guide/README.md

     src.database.mongo.init_app(app)
 TypeError: 'Database' object is not callable
 ```
-or if you patched with mongomock.MongoClient, and not mongomock.MongoClient(), you will get this error.
+or if you patched with `mongomock.MongoClient`, and not `mongomock.MongoClient()`, you will get this error.
 ```
 Traceback (most recent call last):
   File "/Users/***/projects/flask-pymongo-unittest-guide/tests/articles_test.py", line 20, in test_create_article